The Jet Propelled Couch

 "The Jet Propelled Couch" is an American television play broadcast on November 14, 1957, as part of the second season of the CBS television series Playhouse 90.
 Burgess Meredith and James Clark directed.
 Donald O'Connor, David Wayne, and Peter Lorre starred.

 Plot

-A psychoanalyst, Dr. Robert Harrison, is called on by the government to treat a noted atomic physicist, Dr. Kirk Allen, who believes that he lives in two separate worlds—on Earth as a scientist in a government research laboratory, and on another planet where he is the dominant authority and has powers of telepathy and teleportation.
+A psychoanalyst, Dr. Robert Harrison, is called on by the government to treat a noted atomic physicist Dr. Kirk Allen, who believes that he lives both on Earth as a scientist in a government research laboratory, and on another planet where he is the dominant authority and has powers of telepathy and teleportation.
 The story concerns Dr. Harrison's "adventure into outer space" as he "becomes too involved in the other world of his patient."
 The two of them end up "visiting a celestial asteroid".
-In the other world, there are two or more girls for every man, wishes are undisputed, and every-day troubles are eliminated.
+In the other world, there are two or more girls for every man, wishes are undisputed, and everyday troubles are eliminated.

 Cast

-The following performers received screen credit for their performances:
+The following cast received screen credit for their performances.